-Type of employer Maximum total contribution increase over the next 3 years, effective from 1 April 2023 Maximum total contribution decrease over the next 3 years, effective from 1 April 2023 Major authorities (e.g. all councils, Police and Fire services) 1% of pay 1% of pay Academies (including academies in the Academy Pool) 1% of pay p.a.
+Type of employer Type of employer Maximum total contribution increase over the next 3 years, effective from I April 2023 Maximum contribution dec the next 3 years Major authorities (e.g. all councils, Police and Fire services) 1% of pay 1% of pay Academies (including academies in the Academy Pool) 1% of pay p.a.
 1% of pay p.a.